Price: ~ $699

 This weight gain is a HUGE bummer because a big selling point of the City Mini GT was that it was “lightweight and compact, yet all-terrain”.
 Now it is simply “compact and all terrain”, which is still good for people looking for smaller strollers.
 36 pounds though?
 Damn.

-Right now, it’s available in jet black, slate and carbon.
+Right now, it’s available in jet black and slate (grey).

-For the rest of this review, we will be discussing the new GT2 Double model, however, you can still purchase the 2016 GT version, but it doesn’t have the new, upgraded features mentioned above.
-Oh — and it’s 4 pounds lighter.
+For the rest of this review, we will be discussing the new GT2 Double model.

 The City Mini GT2 Double is a side-by-side all-terrain double stroller that manages to be both nimble and compact!
 It serves an important niche: city dwellers who still want all-terrain capabilities to roll through parks and old sidewalks; and, you know, to zig zag through drunks passed out on the sidewalk (cue #SanFranLiving), cable car tracks, and whatever else city living throws your way.